 - Warm a small skillet over medium heat; add ½ teaspoon coconut oil and drop in ½ cup batter.
 Spread the batter with the back of a spoon to make a 4 to 5-inch pancake.
 Cook for about 3 minutes or until the surface starts forming bubbles and the bottom is golden.
 Then Flip and cook for another 2 minutes, or until golden brown.
 Remove from the skillet and repeat with the remaining batter.

 - Serve warm with your favorite toppings (or read topping and storing suggestions above.)

-- Mix two tbsp chia seeds or flax meal with 6 tbsp cold water.
+- Mix two tablespoon chia seeds or flax meal with 6 tablespoon cold water.
 Mix well and let gel for 15 to 30 minutes.